mikewesthad/buoy-cam-scraper/README.md

 ## Performance

 The code is written to be run on a Raspberry Pi.
-On my Raspberry Pi 2B, it takes about ~30 minutes to scrape images from all the buoy cams.
+On a Raspberry Pi 3, it takes about ~2 minutes to scrape images from all the buoy cams.
 The bulk of the time is spent on OCR.
-On a modern laptop, it takes <1 minute.

 ## Data

 The data folder contains some scraped meta information:

-- buoycam-id-list.json - a list of buoy IDs that have cameras, hand collected on 8/1/17
+* buoycam-id-list.json - a list of buoy IDs that have cameras, hand collected on 8/1/17
-- buoycam-info.json - meta information about the buoy cams including: name, lat-long location and a base 64 image of the buoy.
-Scraped on 8/1/17 using `npm run gather-station-info`.
+* buoycam-info.json - meta information about the buoy cams including: name, lat-long location and a base 64 image of the buoy.
+Scraped on 3/27/18 using `npm run gather-station-info`.

-## To Do

-- Improve performance
-- Extra error handling
-- Post visualizations
+Note: last scraped data is stored with date appended to filenames.